 “Hitler Lines”, photograph by Samuel Chamberlain, undated (1940s)

 Throughout the 1940s and 1950s Chamberlain broadened his focus to include cookbooks and fashion illustrations.
 The Chamberlains’ love for Europe would lead to the publication of engaging travel books on France, Italy, and England.
 The couple became experts in matters of gastronomy, and wrote many other books and articles related to the subject.
 Chamberlain invented the week-by-week photographic engagement calendar in 1940.

 During his lifetime Chamberlain was widely respected for his work as a printmaker, artist, photographer, and writer.
 He was a member of the esteemed National Academy of Design, the American Institute of Architects, and other prestigious societies in America and Europe.
 He received many awards and was a founding member of the Marblehead Arts Association.
 He died in Marblehead in 1975.

 What I love about this collection is its depth.
 Chamberlain’s daughters had no children, so his wife donated the entire contents of his studio to the Phillips Library.
 We have 76 boxes of material including his mother’s diary when she was pregnant with him, personal and business correspondence from 1895 to 1989, a large amount of research material on France and England, his photographic negatives, many photographic prints, many of his published books, and 57 engagement calendars.
 The American Decorative Arts department of the museum owns several of his copper printing plates, sketches, prints, etchings, watercolors, and a drawing.

-The finding aid for his collection, MSS 369, will soon be online and you are welcome to visit our Reading Room in Peabody to learn more about this fascinating artist.
+The finding aid for his collection, MSS 369, is online here and you are welcome to visit our Reading Room in Peabody to learn more about this fascinating artist.